The History of Rummy

 Rummy’s Origin – Mexico?

-A new game came about in Mexico.
+The history of Rummy is routed in a new game that came about in Mexico.
 Conquian – a card game for two players – was initially played with Spanish, later with French playing cards.
 Some sources place the emergence of Conquian in the 17th century.
 The basic rules of the game are similar to the rules of modern Rummy.
 But first, Conquian traveled northwards to the USA.
 In 1909, Elwood Baker from New York, a member of the Knickerbocker Whist Club established his version of Rummy, which is also referred to as Gin Rummy.

 Conquian Emerges in Mexico